 Can I Make These Buns Gluten-Free or Refined-Sugar Free?

 I truly hope you have fun baking with matcha and love these Vegan Matcha Black Sesame Sticky Buns as much as I do.
-Happy Baking and enjoy this amazing vegan matcha dessert!
+Happy Baking!

 In case you’re looking for more Sweet Vegan Brunch ideas, Check out these SGTO favorites:Print

 These Vegan Matcha Black Sesame Sticky Buns are SO good!
-Sweet Matcha Dough is filled with swirls of black sesame sugar and topped with a matcha glaze for the most epic brunch recipe.
+Sweet matcha bread dough is filled with swirls of black sesame sugar and topped with a matcha icing for the most epic brunch recipe.

 Vegan Matcha Bun Dough